Overview, Goals, and Scope

-Common Criteria is an international certification program accepted by many countries as a common standard for COTS IT products.
+Common Criteria (CC) is an international certification program accepted by many countries as a common standard for commercial off-the-shelf (COTS) IT products.
 CC certification is typically required by government customers, but public sector customers are increasingly using it as a purchasing requirement.

-There are currently two flavors of Common Criteria. cPP (Collaborative Protection Profile) based evaluations are the accepted standard in countries such as the USA, UK, Canada, Australia and New Zealand. cPP based evaluations are primarily testing based and require strict conformance to published protection profile requirements for designated technologies.
+cPP-based evaluations are the accepted standard in countries such as the USA, UK, Canada, Australia, and New Zealand. cPP-based evaluations are primarily testing-based and require strict conformance to published protection profile requirements for designated technologies.

-EAL (Evaluation Assurance Level) based evaluations are the accepted standard in countries such as France, Germany and much of Europe.
-EAL based evaluations are primarily paper based with a focus on internal processes and design documentation.
-The EAL is an indication of the level of process applied to the product and vendor being evaluated – e.g. at EAL4 you need more detailed design documents, process documentation, etc, than at EAL2.
-EAL levels go from Level 1 to Level 7, where Level 4 is the highest normally obtained for COTS products.
+EAL-based evaluations are the accepted standard in many European countries such as France and Germany.
+EAL-based evaluations are primarily paper-based with a focus on internal processes and design documentation.
+The EAL is an indication of the level of process applied to the product and vendor being evaluated.
+For example, at EAL4 you need more detailed design documents, process documentation, etc., than at EAL2.
+EAL levels go from level 1 to 7, where level 4 is the highest normally obtained for COTS products.